jrb32002/DiscordVoiceTimer-master/README.md

 1. Download the release from [here](https://github.com/jrb32002/DiscordVoiceTimer-master/releases)
 2. Extract the files to your desired location on your computer
 3. Navigate to [./src/Data/config.json](src/Data/config.json)
+4. Paste your bot token you got from [Discord Developer Portal](https://discord.com/developers/applications) where it says *discord bot token*
+5. Define a prefix or keep the default prefix
+6. Copy an id of a channel in your discord for the call logs to go where it says *log channel id* [How do I find my channels id?](https://docs.statbot.net/docs/faq/general/how-find-id/)